microsoftgraph/microsoft-graph-docs-contrib/concepts/known-issues.md

 Currently, the **onlineMeetingUrl** property of a Skype meeting [event](/graph/api/resources/event?view=graph-rest-1.0) would indicate the online meeting URL.
 However, that property for a Microsoft Teams meeting event is set to null.

-## Communications
+## Cloud communications (preview)

-> **Note** Communications are currently in preview and are available only in the Microsoft Graph beta endpoint.

-- Microsoft Teams Client does not show "View Meeting details" menu for channel meetings created via online meeting's API.
+The Microsoft Teams client does not show the **View Meeting details**  menu for channel meetings created via the cloud communications API.

 ## Contacts